dreddsa5dies/automateGo/projects/11_04_urlSearchTerm/README.md

-## Реализация на Go проектов части II
+## Go implementation of Part II projects
-### Глава 11 "Автоматический сбор данных в интернете"
+### Chapter 11 "Automated Web Data Collection"
-Учебный проект на странице 304
+Study project on page 304
-Поиск url на сайтах в терминале
+Search url on sites in the terminal